zycone/hamburgercreator/readme.txt

 -------------------------------------------------------------------------------

-*a shitty recreation of a scratch game in python
-*in all honestly it barely counts as a game really
+*a [redacted] recreation of a scratch game in python *in all honestly it barely counts as a game really

 *RUN APP.PY (REQUIRES PYTHON 3.10 AND LATER)